Upcoming events

 to 9 Mar

-Curious 2023 Project Sharings
+Public Event: Curious 2023 Project Sharings

 The Curious School of Puppetry Project Sharings are a presentation of work by current students, culminating the eight-week intensive course.
 The evening is made up of short performances that explore different approaches to puppetry!